 Levels of flood risk management vary along the 51-mile channel.
-The 1% (100-year) event is used as a target in this plan because it is the standard for the National Flood Insurance Program (NFIP) and studies show that using this standard provides a benefit cost ratio of 7:1, on average, for riverine environments.
-Future local risk assessments may indicate that capacities should be increased.
+The 1% (100-year) event is used as a target in this plan because it is the standard for the National Flood Insurance Program (NFIP) and studies show that using this standard can, on average, save \$7 for every \$1 spent on flood mitigation for riverine environments.116 Future local risk assessments may indicate that capacities should be increased.
 One way to reduce flood risk in communities near the LA River is to increase the conveyance capacity of the river, so that it can safely pass larger storm flows to the Pacific Ocean.

 - 1.2.1.
 Implement capacity increasing measures as appropriate, such as modifying the channel, deepening the channel, raising levees, building bypass channels or tunnels, removing invasive plants, or removing sediment from the channel. - 1.2.2.
 Manage sediment and invasive plants using best practices before they accumulate in the river channel. - 1.2.3.
 Manage dry-weather flows to discourage the growth of invasive and non-native vegetation within the flood channel. - 1.2.4.
 Retrofit infrastructure and other obstructions, such as bridges, to remove hydraulic constrictions. - 1.2.5.
-Prioritize natural features and processes for flood risk reduction.
+Prioritize natural features and processes for flood risk reduction. - 1.2.6.
+Partner with LA County Agricultural Commissioner to identify strategies to reduce sources of invasive plant populations in the watershed that could increase populations in the river.